staujd02/billable-call-bucket/index.md

 This app will request permission to access your contacts, but it is not critical to the app's function.
 It's a convenience feature that will replace phone numbers where they appear with the first and last name of the contact of the same number.

 This app doesn't allow for manual entry of phone call records.
-If your device cannot make or receive cellular calls, this application is of no use to you.
+If your device cannot make or receive cellular calls, I don't recommend installing it.
+It would be pretty pointless...

+### Application Journey
+This application was built for a nurse who had to report their phone calls.
+I literally spent hours trying to find an app that could simply record call information.
+Couldn't find one, so what's a dev to do?
+I built one - and - now it's time to share it.
+It's free, and open-source.
+BUT, I do accept sponserships as a humble thank-you-so-much-this-saved-me-senseless-hours-of-handwriting-notes ([_Sponser Here_](https://github.com/sponsors/staujd02)).

 ### Okay, How Do I Get It?